promregator/promregator/docs/documentation.md

 #### Service Discovery

 Promregator provides a JSON-formatted file, which can be fed directly to a file of service discovery `file_sd_configs`.
-The endpoint where this file is available is called `/discovery`.
+The endpoint, where this file is available, is called `/discovery`.
 The endpoint is enabled automatically.
 You may retrieve the document using `wget` or `curl` my using the following command line:

 ```bash
 $ curl http://hostname-of-promregator:8080/discovery > promregator.json
 ```

+(NB: This assumes that there is no authentication enabled, cf. `promregator.discovery.auth` on our [configuration options page](config.md))

 The file then is downloaded to the file called `promregator.json`.
 This file contains references to the corresponding paths of endpoints which support the Single Target Scraping mode.

 Note that the file has to explicitly mention the hostname and the port of your Promregator instance.
 Promregator tries to auto-detect this based on the request retrieved.
 However, for example if Promregator is running in a Docker container, this mechanism may fail.
-You then have to explicitly have to set the configuration parameters `promregator.discovery.hostname` and `promregator.discovery.port`.
-For futher details on these two options, also refer to the (configuration options page)[config.md].
+You then have to explicitly set the configuration parameters `promregator.discovery.hostname` and `promregator.discovery.port`.
+For further details on these two options, also refer to the (configuration options page)[config.md].

 A sample service discovery configuration at Prometheus then may look like this: